Rested/multi-translate/charts/multi-translate/README.md

 multi-translate
 ===============
-A unified interface on top of various translate APIs providing optimal translations, caching, fallback.
+A unified interface on top of various translate APIs providing optimal translations, persistence, fallback.

-Current chart version is `0.3.0`
+Current chart version is `0.4.0`